Skip to main content

 Mobile apps face observability challenges that backend services do not: devices run on battery, connectivity is unreliable, and the OS can kill your app at any time.
 OpenTelemetry gives you traces, metrics, and error data from your Flutter app exported to any OTLP-compatible collector.

-This guide walks you through choosing an instrumentation approach, adding dependencies, wiring telemetry into your app, and verifying that spans reach your collector.
+This guide walks you through adding the scout_flutter SDK, initializing it in your app, and verifying that spans reach your collector.

 Time to Complete